PAL*M: Property Attestation for Large Generative Models: Experiment Setup

 \subsection{Prototype Configuration}

-All experiments were conducted on a TD configured with 32 vCPUs and 128 GB of memory, running Ubuntu 24.04.1 LTS with kernel version 6.8.0-86-generic~\cite{ubuntu_tdx}.
-The host machine is equipped with an Intel Xeon Silver 4514Y processor, 512 GB of RAM, and an NVIDIA H100 NVL 94 GB GPU with confidential compute mode enabled~\cite{nvidia_guide}.
-We assign the GPU directly to the TD using Direct Device Assignment (DDA) to give the TD full access to the GPU.
+The prototype of \method's TD is configured with 32 vCPUs and 128 GB of memory, running Ubuntu 24.04.1 LTS with kernel version 6.8.0-86-generic~\cite{ubuntu_tdx}.
+The host has an Intel Xeon Silver 4514Y CPU, 512 GB of RAM, and an NVIDIA H100 NVL 94 GB GPU with confidential compute mode enabled~\cite{nvidia_guide}.
+We assign the GPU directly to the TD using Direct Device Assignment to give the TD exclusive access.
 We run each experiment five times and report the average.
-Standard deviation was negligible in all cases, thus we exclude from the tables.
+Standard deviation is excluded as it was negligible.

-\method is implemented in Python and provides two primary functionalities: (1) input/output measurement, and (2) attestation using Intel Data Center Attestation Primitives (DCAP)~\cite{scarlata2018supporting} and NVIDIA Remote Attestation Service (NRAS)~\cite{nras}. \method is built on PyTorch and the Hugging Face Datasets framework, allowing access to both dataset and model internals for measurement.
+\method is measurement/attestation is implemented in Python.
+Attestation uses Intel Data Center Attestation Primitives (DCAP)~\cite{scarlata2018supporting} and NVIDIA Remote Attestation Service (NRAS)~\cite{nras}. \method is built on PyTorch and the Hugging Face Datasets framework, allowing access to dataset and model internals for measurement.
+We use SHA-256 as the underlying hash function for normal hashing and \MSH.
+We use a 2048-bit prime for \MSH.
 For attestation, we use Intel DCAP to generate \texttt{QUOTE} and NRAS to verify $\gpuatt$.

-We also use the following operation-specific frameworks for the experiments: \begin{itemize}[leftmargin=*] \item \textbf{Unsloth~\cite{unsloth}}: an open-source framework that provides optimized, memory-efficient fine-tuning for large language models.
+We also use the following operation-specific frameworks for the experiments: \begin{itemize}[leftmargin=*] \item \textbf{Unsloth~\cite{unsloth}}: an open-source framework for optimized LLM fine-tuning.
 We use it for proof of fine-tuning experiment. \item \textbf{AutoAWQ framework~\cite{autoawq}}: implements the Activation-aware Weight Quantization (AWQ) algorithm for quantizing LLMs.
-We use it for proof of quantization experiment. \item \textbf{lm-evaluation-harness framework~\cite{eval-harness}}: standardized toolkit that runs language models on multiple benchmark tasks through a unified API to produce comparable scores.
+We use it for proof of quantization experiment. \item \textbf{lm-evaluation-harness framework~\cite{eval-harness}}: standardized toolkit that runs LLMs on multiple benchmark tasks through a unified API to produce comparable scores.
 We use it for proof of evaluation, specifically evaluating the model with \overb{MMLU}. \end{itemize}